ritish-behera/VSD-PhysicalDesign/README.md

 ![334467819-09950797-7653-4aff-8005-50b83fe3dd6a](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/0d90c2b0-8a50-4c9e-8156-9673b9500945)

-The README.md file contains switches for all the flow stages.
+- The README.md file contains switches for all the flow stages.
 We will be focusing on floorplan here.

 ![334468114-e937fc22-9ae5-440b-b7f8-f4fd40e3f45e](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/9f241809-d449-4e8b-9180-26187e171ada)

-The "floorplan.tcl" file contains default values such as core utilization, number of horizontal and vertical metal lines, and other parameters.
+- The "floorplan.tcl" file contains default values such as core utilization, number of horizontal and vertical metal lines, and other parameters.

 ![FloorplanDefualtTCL](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/89640b4c-963a-498c-974a-373c2c64cac1)

-*Note : In openLANE flow floorplanning stage the vmetal and hmetal is always one more than what is specified in the config file.
+*Note : In openLANE flow floorplanning stage, the vmetal and hmetal is always one more than what is specified in the config file.

 Precedence of Parameters : The floorplan follows a speicifc precedance order for parameters having least priority to system defualts-
 - ```configuration/floorplan.tcl``` (least priority)